Guide on Progressive Web Apps for eCommerce

 - Works on all platforms – To put it simply, PWA works on browsers, whether it is Windows or Android makes no difference to the application.

 - Adapts for device configuration – Progressive web apps adapt according to the user’s device.
 So it works with equal efficiency irrespective of the size of the display screen or hardware configurations of the smartphone/computer.

-- Fluent and smooth – Due to its small and compact size, PWA is able to deliver flawless user experience without any significant processing issues.
+- Fluent and smooth – because of its small and compact size, PWA can deliver a flawless user experience with no significant processing issues.

 - Elevates visual appeal of the website – With an interactive design, PWA for eCommerce hooks more eyes than other websites.